 I feel that the reason why I’m of two minds in regard to a life partner is that I still need to work through the blocks that I may have in being the best life partner I can be.
 The Law of Attraction focuses on the idea that we resonate at a certain frequency and that we call in what is a vibrational match.
 If I am calling in the wrong kind of people, I must be at the vibrational energy that is matching them.
 That doesn’t feel good from a conscious level, especially if we are really unhappy with what we have called in, but it is true at a subconscious level.

 The aspect that is hitting me the hardest is the lack of honesty in the relationship, on both ends.
 I consider myself a person of high integrity and do my very best in every relationship, romantic or platonic, to reflect courtesy and consideration.
 As I reflect on the relationship, trying to determine how my energy was thwarting my happiness, I realized that my issues with honesty are not about deceiving, but protecting.
-When I have something going on with me that I know will hurt someone, I hide it.
+When I have something going on with me that I know will hurt someone, I tend to hide it.
 These are not big things, as I would never cheat on someone or tell them I am going somewhere or doing something that is untrue.
 I continue to maintain my integrity in being able to live with myself.
 However, it is more of a sin of omission than commission.

-That becomes an interesting slope to slip on, how much truth is too much truth.
+That becomes an interesting slope to slip on, how much truth is too much truth?
 It will be interesting to navigate.
 The reason I say this is because I have a friend who shares every thought and feeling with her mate and it appears to make him neurotic.
 I can have very different feelings from the a.m. to the p.m. on the same day and just because I’m hormonal I don’t want to tell my mate I hate him and then go back and tell him how much I love him when my mood changes.
 So, in being authentic I also think one must understand what the truth really is rather than thinking erratic emotions are “true”.
 If over a period of a couple days I am still struggling with a thought or a feeling, it should be shared with my mate.
-I know it is my life path to process and honor my emotions more fully, I just want to be considerate of which ones need to be shared and which ones are something real and present in the now and which ones are past traumas I need to work through without making my mate feel assaulted by my past.
+I know it is my life path to process and honor my emotions more fully, I just want to be considerate of which ones need to be shared.
+Which ones are something real and present in the now and which ones are past traumas I need to work through without making my mate feel assaulted by my past?

 As being authentically me, and fully and completely accepting myself, becomes a dominant theme in my life, it is time to accept the ugly parts too.
 I do lie, even if it isn’t overtly.
 I am ashamed of this and want to make full transparency a priority in my life moving forward.
 I ask the Universe for forgiveness for my desire to hide less the desirable things about myself and vow to consider carefully if something needs to be shared and chose to keep everything in the light.
-If someone doesn’t resonate with my truth they do not belong in my life.
+If someone doesn’t allow me to live my truth they do not belong in my life.
 I can share the truth and protect feelings, they are not mutually exclusive.

 Blessings to you all, thank you for being on my journey.